-This name change strategically conveyed the core values of the School, that design is preeminent in every facet of our collective academic endeavour, be it in the social, cultural, aesthetic domains, or in the science, technology and business domains.
-Such pursuit would also be firmly rooted both in the natural and the built environment contexts that we operate in.
+Design remains preeminent in every facet of our collective academic endeavour, be it in the social, cultural, aesthetic domains, or in the science, technology and business domains.
+Such pursuit would be firmly rooted both in the natural and the built environment contexts that we operate in.

-SDE continues to be well positioned to be a strategic partner with these and other Government agencies and the industry stakeholders to work collaboratively towards accomplishing all these national goals.
-We recognize that it is no longer an option but a prerequisite to broaden each individual’s learning experience and knowledge acquisition to a certain level whereby effective cross-disciplinary and transdisciplinary collaborations can occur to generate innovative and deployable solutions within an increasingly complex business environment.
-We will offer future professionals a holistic educational experience and prepare them for an exciting and challenging career ahead in the industry and imbuing the spirit of creativity, teamwork and entrepreneurship.
+We also recognize that it is no longer an option but a prerequisite to broaden each student’s learning experience and knowledge acquisition to a certain level whereby effective cross-disciplinary and transdisciplinary collaborations can occur to generate innovative and deployable solutions within an increasingly complex business environment.

-SDE is in a favourable position to attract more outstanding and passionate young people to its comprehensive range of educational and research programmes related to the built environment as well as industrial design.
-Creative, integrated and cross-disciplinary modules and programmes will continuously be developed in close consultation with industry partners so as to keep abreast of the rapid changes in terms of expected knowledge and skill sets of the work force to meet emerging national, regional and even global market needs.
-Curricula renewal and content development will be intrinsically linked to timely research, development and demonstration efforts, including our state-of-the-art net zero energy building (SDE4) which will commence construction very soon.
-Such a strategy, coupled with a firm understanding of the scale-up economics and deployment processes, would help to accelerate the adoption of the RD&D findings by our building industry.
+SDE is in a unique position to offer a comprehensive range of educational and research programmes related to the built environment, including key disciplines of architecture, urban planning and design, construction and project management, real estate economics and finance, as well as industrial design.
+More importantly, integrated and cross-disciplinary modules and programmes will continuously be developed in close consultation with government agencies and industry partners so as to keep abreast of the rapid changes in terms of expected knowledge and skill sets of the work force to meet emerging national, regional and even global market needs.
+Curricula renewal and content development will be intimately linked to timely research, development and demonstration efforts, including our state-of-the-art net zero energy building (SDE4) which will be completed at the end of 2018.
+Such a strategy, coupled with a firm understanding of the scale-up economics and deployment processes, would help accelerate the adoption of the RD&D findings by our building industry.

 Our collective active engagement is not just a necessity but mission critical.
-I therefore invite all aspiring students as well as faculty to join us in our endeavour.
-You will be able to get more detailed information on the various programmes within the web sites of the respective Departments in the School.
+I therefore invite all aspiring students as well as faculty to join us in this journey.
+You will be able to get more detailed information on the various programmes within the web sites of the respective Departments and Division in the School.
 Enjoy this virtual tour of our School, and of course, you are always welcome to visit us in person.

 Provost’s Chair Professor